 We categorize the product liability losses that we experience into two main categories, single incident and cumulative trauma.
 Single incident product liability claims are discrete incidents that are typically known to us when they occur and involve observable injuries and, therefore, more quantifiable damages.
 Therefore, we maintain a reserve for single incident product liability claims based on expected settlement costs for pending claims and an estimate of costs for unreported claims derived from experience, sales volumes and other relevant information.
-Our reserve for single incident product liability claims was \$4.7 million and \$5.2 million at December 31, 2011 and 2010, respectively.
-Single incident product liability expense during the years ended December 31, 2011, 2010 and 2009 was \$1.5 million, \$0.2 million and \$0.5 million, respectively.
+Our reserve for single incident product liability claims at December 31, 2012 and 2011 was \$4.4 million and \$4.7 million, respectively.
+Single incident product liability expense during the years ended December 31, 2012, 2011 and 2010 was \$0.7 million, \$1.5 million and \$0.2 million, respectively.
 We evaluate our single incident product liability exposures on an ongoing basis and make adjustments to the reserve as new information becomes available.

 Cumulative trauma product liability claims involve exposures to harmful substances (e.g., silica, asbestos and coal dust) that occurred many years ago and may have developed over long periods of time into diseases such as silicosis, asbestosis or coal worker's pneumoconiosis.
-We are presently named as a defendant in 2,321 lawsuits in which plaintiffs allege to have contracted certain cumulative trauma diseases related to exposure to silica, asbestos, and/or coal dust.
+We are presently named as a defendant in 2,609 lawsuits in which plaintiffs allege to have contracted certain cumulative trauma diseases related to exposure to silica, asbestos, and/or coal dust.
 These lawsuits mainly involve respiratory protection products allegedly manufactured and sold by us.
 We are unable to estimate total damages sought in these lawsuits as they generally do not specify the injuries alleged or the amount of damages sought, and potentially involve multiple defendants.